Tag: City of Pittsburgh

 A Bigger Exemption for City Taxes?

 The City Controller has suggested increasing the homestead exemption for City taxpayers.
-A homestead exemption allows homeowners to decrease their assessed value by a fixed
+A homestead exemption allows homeowners to decrease their assessed value by a

 Read More »